tnas/banknotes-classifier/README.md

-# banknotes-classifier
-A Banknotes Classifier Based on a Fuzzy Inference System
+# A Banknotes Classifier Based on a Fuzzy Inference System